Add and use Wi-Fi settings on your devices in Microsoft Intune

 - macOS X 10.11 and newer

-- Windows 10 and later, Windows 10 Mobile, and Windows Holographic for Business
+- Windows 10 and newer, Windows 10 Mobile, and Windows Holographic for Business

 For devices running Windows 8.1, you can import a Wi-Fi configuration that was previously exported from another device.